 Once you have created the workflow, you will find it in your workflow list.
 For now, it only includes a Translation step.
 Although the translation provider is set to human, no Agency or users are assigned to this Translation step.
 It is an automatic step, with no human input or configuration required.

 Think of it as the "cross-locale" part of cross-locale adaptation.
-In this Translation step, parent locale translations are leveraged from the translation memory as child locale translations, using SmartMatch.
+In this Translation step, translations from the primary locale are leveraged from the Translation Memory and applied automatically to the secondary locale, using SmartMatch.

 To reiterate, no human translators are assigned to this step, and this should be clear in your naming convention.
 It is recommended that you name this step something explicit, e.g. "Cross-locale SmartMatch".